 But what about the big impacts?
 What about the extinction-level events, such as the one that wiped out the dinosaurs?

 Big impacts are made by asteroids, not just a piece of them, AKA a meteor.
 According to NASA, there are no known asteroids that will impact Earth in the next 100 years and even then, they have a very low possibility of doing so.
 The asteroid designated as 2009 FD has a possibility of less than .2 percent to impact Earth in 20185.

-Although very unlikely, massive impacts have left trace in Earth’s surface.
+Although very unlikely, massive impacts have left traces in Earth’s surface.
 Craters are the evidence left from a large meteorite.
 Some are very noticeable like the Meteor Crater near Arizona but, others can only be truly appreciated from space.

-Vredefort Crater, is located in South Africa.
-It’s approximately 250 km (155.3 miles) in diameter and is thought to to be about 2.02 billion years old.
+Vredefort Crater is located in South Africa.
+It’s approximately 250 km (155.3 miles) in diameter and is thought to be about 2.02 billion years old.
 The asteroid that made the crater was estimated to be 6 miles wide and when it hit Earth, made a “hole 10 times deeper than the Grand Canyon.”

-The Chicxulub Crater is believe what’s left of the asteroid that killed the dinosaurs.
+The Chicxulub Crater is believed to be what’s left of the asteroid that killed the dinosaurs.
 Most of it lies under water in the Yucatan Peninsula, Mexico.
 It’s approximately 170km (105 miles) in diameter and believed to have occurred 66 million years ago.
 Its particular peak ring structure was created just minutes after the impact, and although peak rings are common in space, this is the only one found on Earth.